sebeyza00/chrome-extension-backend/README.md

 ## Deploy to Railway
 1. Connect this folder to Railway
 2. Railway will automatically use the Dockerfile
-3. Update the Chrome extension's serverUrl to the Railway app URL
+3. Update the Chrome extension's serverUrl to the Railway app URL # Railway deployment trigger